th3w1zard1/PyKotor/wiki/GFF-File-Format.md

 ## Alternative Terminology (Historical)

-The [GFF](GFF-File-Format) format is also known as "ITP" in [`vendor/xoreos-docs/specs/torlack/itp.html`](https://github.com/th3w1zard1/xoreos-docs/blob/master/specs/torlack/itp.html) (Tim Smith/Torlack's reverse-engineered documentation from the Neverwinter Nights era).
+The [GFF](GFF-File-Format) format is also known as "ITP" in [`vendor/xoreos-docs/specs/torlack/itp.html`](https://github.com/th3w1zard1/xoreos-docs/blob/master/specs/torlack/itp.html) (Tim Smith/Torlack's reverse-engineered documentation from the **Neverwinter Nights era**, but the format is **identical in KotOR**).
 The following terminology mapping may be helpful when reading older specifications:

 | Modern Term ([GFF](GFF-File-Format)) | Historical Term (ITP) | Description |
 | ----------------- | --------------------- | ----------- |